Comparing Snapshots and Viewing Data Differences

 Undoing Data Changes

-When comparing snapshots you can select checkboxes for the data changes and then click Restore to undo them.
-Thus, you can compare two snapshots, then select and undo changes between them.
+When comparing snapshots, you can select checkboxes for the data changes and then click Restore to undo them.
+Thus, you can compare two snapshots and then select and undo changes between them.
 The operation to apply is selected automatically.

 For added rows (marked with in the State column) restore (undoing adding this row) means that the row will be deleted from the data source.

-For deleted rows (marked with in the State column) restore (undoing deletion of this row) means that the row will be inserted to the data source.
+For deleted rows (marked with in the State column) restore (undoing the deletion of this row) means that the row will be inserted into the data source.

 For updated rows (marked with in the State column) restore means undoing the row update.
-Values from older snapshot will be applied.
+Values from older snapshots will be applied.

 For updated records () you can select and undo the separate field changes.
-For this click the Select Fields link in the Action column and select the fields to restore.
+To do this, click the Select Fields link in the Action column and select the fields to restore.

-Thus, for example, to undo the recent changes you can create a fresh snapshot, compare it with one of the previous snapshots, select the changes you want to undo, and click Restore.
-This can be useful when you want to revert data in some or all your cloud objects to some previous state.
+Thus, for example, to undo the recent changes you can create a fresh snapshot, compare it with one of the previous snapshots, select the changes you want to undo and click Restore.
+This can be useful when you want to revert data in some or all of your cloud objects to some previous state.
 In order to do it, you will need to make a new snapshot of the current state of the data, compare this snapshot with the snapshot for the point in time you want to restore the cloud data to, select the changes you want to undo (or all the changes, if you want to restore the cloud application to the previous state completely), and click the Restore button.
-You can see more details in the Restoring Data topic.
+More details are available in the Restoring Data topic.

 You can also use this functionality when you need to perform a mass data update or import to your cloud application and want to ensure that this operation won’t break anything.
-In this case just create snapshots before and after the operation, compare them and analyze the data changes.
-If you don’t like them, you will be able to simply select and undo them.
+In this case, create snapshots before and after the operation, compare them, and analyze the data changes.
+If you don’t like them, you can select and undo them.